rcmdnk/s3-reader/README.md

     Retry mode for failed requests.
 Default is "standard". max_attempts : int
     Maximum number of retry attempts for failed requests.
+Default is 10. use_device_code : bool
-Default is 10. max_trials : int
+    Whether to use device code flow for SSO login.
+Default is False. max_trials : int
     Maximum number of trials to retry after retrieving credential error.
     Default is 10.